wangxi19/experiences/backtrace/README.md

 int main () {
   signal(SIGSEGV, handler);

-  /*must call the function after program crash*/ getspam();
+  /*must call the function befor program crash*/
+  /*and after all ".so" has been loaded* getspam();

   std::vector<int> a;